 Would I do it again?

 Let’s put it this way.
-If it calls me again, I’ll be prepared.
+If it calls me again, I’m prepared.

 Checkpoint: Hotel Praza Quintana